Metnew/rce-helpviewer-parallels-for-mac/README.md

 > Apple has been hardening `HelpViewer.app` for a while.
 However, during the research, I found certain bypasses/HelpViewer features.

-### Attack vectors
+### Attack vector - Network

-Attacker can open Parallels helpbook in `HelpViewer.app` via:

-1. Trigger `help:` URI from the browser when the victim visits a webpage. **Safari** allows navigation to Helpviewer.app without confirmation from the user.
+Attacker can open Parallels helpbook in `HelpViewer.app` by navigating to `help:` URI from the browser when the victim visits a webpage. **Safari** and `Mail.app` allow navigation to `Helpviewer.app` without confirmation from the user.
-2. Inject `help:` URI in mail apps.
-Default macOS `Mail.app` opens `help:` URI without confirmation.
-3. Inject `help:` URI in shortcut file. `.url` files allow launching URI schemes.
-4. Combine MITM with **1**.
-Assuming, attacker has MITM, they could launch `help:` from any HTTP resource requested by the victim.

-Summary: MITM access significantly decreases required user interaction for the exploitation.
-Also, this vulnerability could be triggered in many ways.

 ### State of security in HelpViewer.app